 Does your business already have a logo?
 A communication style?
 A preferred color palette?
 The next step in getting your site off the ground is figuring out what will make it personalized and styled for you.

-Consider working with a freelancer on Fiverr or Upwork to get a logo made.
-Alternately, you can take a crack at making one yourself with Canva, or another similar free design tool.
 Think about the brand archetype that you feel would suit your business and connect with your customers.
 Not sure what this will look like for you?
 Take a look at the tone of your social media and the social media profiles of brands that you follow.
 What resonates with you?

 Having these elements taken care of at the beginning will come in handy as you start putting together your site.